First Girlfriend

 During the next half hour, as we reclined together on a couch, wrapped around each other in the darkness and dreamily oblivious to everything but the heated release of our pent-up feelings, I gained entrance to an exciting realm of physical responses that soon overwhelmed me, taking me beyond the timorous confines of my Catholic boyhood.
 I had never held a girl so closely.
 I could feel her heart beating against mine.
 We continued to hold each other, and we continued kissing without pause, for what seemed an eternity, until our lips nearly had blisters.
 We finally had to stop and catch our breath.
 From that evening onward, I was considerably less shy with girls.

 I was astonished to find that a girl actually liked me, and perhaps, even loved me.
 In the weeks that followed our first kiss at the party, my life was opened to a host of new, heady experiences.
 We were side by side at every opportunity, always hand in hand.
 Her Christmas gift to me was a woolen scarf that she had knitted herself.
 My gift to her was a spotted seashell, a small treasure from my childhood.
-We were being swiftly carried along, propelled by a rush of overactive affection, riding the crest of a giddy wave that both of us presumed to be a state of permanent bliss.
+We were being swiftly carried along, propelled by a rush of overactive affection, riding the crest of a giddy wave that both of us took to be a state of permanent bliss.
 Our friends looked upon us as a perfect couple.

 Having a girlfriend made my life much warmer and much happier, but after a few months I began to feel restless and uncomfortable.
 The qualities in her that once had seemed so endearing, her loving dedication to me and her lack of worldliness, were now causing me to have doubts in regard to our future together.
 I queasily suspected that she might be looking ahead to the prospect of marriage.
 It seemed that I was being trapped and smothered by the steadiness of our relationship, and I decided that it would be advisable for us to step back from the ardent closeness into which we had tumbled.
 I hoped, honestly but quite unreasonably, that we would still maintain a friendship.